Jagabandhu Patnaik

 Jagabandhu Patnaik (or Jagu Dewan) was the Dewan of Porahat in Singhbhum, village Kera (now in Jharkhand).
 He served as the Dewan under Raja Achyut Singh and his successor Raja Arjun Singh.

-Together, they took part in anti-British activities during the 1857 Indian rebellion of Independence.
+Jagu Dewan took part in anti-British activities during the 1857 Indian rebellion of Independence.

+Background

 The Kol rebellion of Singhbhum in 1831 was the outcome of the inspiration and instigation of Jagabandhu Patnaik more popularly known as Jagu Dewan to the Kols.
-Jagu Dewan was considered a dangerous enemy by the British government, a ransom was also put up by the British government for his capture.
+Jagu Dewan was considered a dangerous enemy by the British government, a ransom was also put up by the British government for his capture as reported in then British administrative documents and records like Halliday’s Minute of 30 September 1858 by Sir Frederick James Halliday (first Lieutenant-Governor of Bengal).

+Chakradharpur Uprising

 In the 1857 war he encouraged Raja Arjun Singh to raise his arms against the British.
+Jagu Dewan with a strong Kol force and an army of 300 Odia soldiers rose against the British and banished the British soldiers of the region thus Jagu successfully occupied Chakradharpur from the British, he also abolished all the British Chaukis (Outposts) located in Chakradharpur.

+Final stand and Martyrdom

-Jagu Dewan with a strong Kol force and an army of 300 Odia soldiers rose against the British and occupied Chakradharpur, he became the commander of the Chakradharpur Fort and was assisted by Raja Arjun Singh's brother Raghdeo in his resistance against the British.
-Later the British force under Lt.
-Birch reoccupied Chakradharpur and Jagu Dewan was captured and executed by the British Authorities.
+In the aftermath of occupying Chakradharpur, Jagu Dewan now prepared for the final stand against the incoming British forces under the command of Lt.
+Birch, he became the commander of the Chakradharpur Fort and was assisted by Raja Arjun Singh's brother Raghdeo in his resistance against the British.
+Jagu Dewan fought valiantly against the British army however in the month of November 1857, the British force under Lt.
+Birch reoccupied Chakradharpur and defeated the forces assembled under Jagu Dewan, Jagu Dewan was captured and executed by the British Authorities.

+Legacy

 Dewan Jagabandhu Patnaik's son Balmukunda Patnaik had also conspired against the British by helping Veer Surendra Sai and his rebels in their freedom struggle against the British.
 Balmukunda Patnaik was later hanged by the British authority for treason.
 Dewan Jagabandhu Patnaik is also regarded as the first martyr from Odisha in the Indian Rebellion of 1857.